 Interested in pursuing a career in STEM?
 Are you a sophomore undergraduate looking for competitive research experience?
-Apply to the NOAA Ernest F. Hollings Scholarship would be a great experience to further your professional goals!
+The NOAA Ernest F. Hollings Scholarship would be a great experience to further your professional goals!
 Applications for 2023 are now closed, good luck to everyone that applied!!!

 Some general info…